Tutorial - Getting Started with PCB Design

 Create a new schematic sheet by completing the following steps:

-- Right-click on the project file in the Projects panel and select Add New to Project » Schematic.
+- Right-click on the project filename in the Projects panel, and select Add New to Project » Schematic.
 A blank schematic sheet named

 Sheet1.SchDocwill open in the design window and an icon for this schematic will appear linked to the project in the Projects panel, under the Source Documents folder icon.

-- Save the new schematic (with a .SchDoc extension) by selecting File » Save As.
-Navigate to a location where you would like to store the schematic on your hard disk - a good place is in the same folder as the project file - type the name Multivibrator.SchDoc in the File Name field and click on Save.
+- To save the new schematic sheet, select File » Save As.
+The Save As dialog will open, ready to save the schematic in the same location as the project file.
+Type the name Multivibrator in the File Name field and click Save.
 Note that files stored in the same folder as the project file itself (or in a child/grandchild folder) are linked to the project using relative referencing, whereas files stored in a different location are linked using absolute referencing.

 When the blank schematic sheet opens you will notice that the workspace changes.
 The main toolbar includes a range of new buttons, new toolbars are visible, the menu bar includes new items and the Sheet panel is displayed.
 You are now in the Schematic Editor.
 You can customize many aspects of the workspace.
 For example, you can reposition the panels and toolbars or customize the menu and toolbar commands.